Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

-#### A data engineer has a storage credential whose file path is represented by the variable path.
+**A data engineer has a storage credential whose file path is represented by the variable path.
-#### They need to grant the group students permission to query the table at the external location without allowing them to edit the table.
+They need to grant the group students permission to query the table at the external location without allowing them to edit the table.
-#### Which of the following commands does the data engineer need to run to complete this task?
-Select one response.
+Which of the following commands does the data engineer need to run to complete this task?
+Select one response.**

+	Explination: permision to query = slect, the table is in the external location = from external location

 &nbsp;&nbsp;&nbsp;&nbsp;GRANT READ FILES ON STORAGE CREDENTIAL `${path}` TO `students`;
 &nbsp;&nbsp;&nbsp;&nbsp;GRANT WRITE FILES ON STORAGE CREDENTIAL `${path}` TO `students`;